that explores how we get our electricity and what we need to know about how renewable — and non-renewable — electric power is generated

 Renewable energy is generated from sources that naturally replenish themselves, like the sun and wind.
-The most widely used renewable energy sources in the U.S. in 2016 were:
+The percentage of U.S. electricity generated by the most widely used renewable energy sources in 2021 was:

-In 2018, these and other renewable energy sources provided about 10 percent of the United States’ energy needs.
+In 2021, these and other renewable energy sources provided about 12% of the United States’ total energy consumption.
 It may not seem like very much, but this is the most renewable electric generation since the 1910s, when most homes were heated with wood.
 Biomass is renewable, but it may not be sustainable.
-Ethanol is primarily used for vehicle fuel, rather than electricity.
-That may change in the future with new scientific developments.
+Geothermal energy comes from the heat that is produced in the core of the earth.

-Hydroelectric power is the largest source of renewable energy in the U.S., with large-scale dams operated by the federal government.
+For years, hydropower was the largest source of renewable energy in the U.S., but fast-growing wind energy now tops the list.
 We’ll look at hydroelectricity separately in a later article.
 In this article, we’ll look at how we get electricity from the sustainable, renewable sources of wind and solar.

 How Wind Power Works

 Wind generates electricity by turning the blades of a turbine, which spins magnets, generating voltage in a coil of wire.
-Wind power is one of the fastest growing energy industries in America, having more than tripled in the past decade.
-It now comes in a close second to hydro power for electricity production.
+Wind power is one of the fastest-growing energy industries in America, having more than tripled in the past decade, finally surpassing hydropower for electricity generation in 2019.

 Wind power evokes images of individual windmills on isolated farms.
 Distributed wind systems like this do exist.
-But wind became America’s second largest renewable electricity source thanks to larger utility-scale and offshore wind farms.
-Utility-scale and offshore wind farms generate from 100 kilowatts to several megawatts of electricity which is distributed through the utility grid as a part of the overall power mix [electricity 101 link pending].
+But wind became America’s largest renewable electricity source thanks to larger utility-scale and offshore wind farms.
+Utility-scale and offshore wind farms generate from 100 kilowatts to several megawatts of electricity that is distributed through the utility grid as a part of the overall power mix.
 Offshore wind farms are located in open water where larger turbines can be used to produce even more power.
-In some states (perhaps ironically including oil-rich Oklahoma and Texas) more than 20 percent of electricity is provided by wind.
+In some states (perhaps ironically including oil-rich Texas and Oklahoma) more than 20% of electricity is provided by wind.

 Environmental Impacts of Wind Energy